aditya9-2/ticket-booking/README.md

 * Docker Compose automatically configures the MongoDB replica set required by transaction-based booking operations.
 * The concurrency test can be used to validate booking consistency under simultaneous requests; see measured results above.
 * The JWT test token is currently hardcoded in `tests/bookingConcurrencyTest.ts` rather than pulled from an env var — fine for local stress testing, but swap it out before using the script anywhere shared.
+* The AI assistant requires `OPENROUTER_API_KEY` to be set; verify your chosen OpenRouter model supports tool/function calling before relying on it — not all free-tier models do.